-Characters truly can be naughty and nice because there’s a proper naughty believe it or not, at least in my fairy tales.
-My characters naughty is innocent, they don’t mean too, truly don’t.
-When I write these characters, it is with the intent that the little readers will giggle while learning a lesson in the moment they may not realize they are learning, but will once they are done.
+When I write these characters, it is with the intent that the little readers will giggle while learning a lesson at the moment they may not realize they are learning, but will once they are done.
 The story is never overshadowed by the lessons taught.

 Boris is the character that always tries really hard, never gets it right, is clumsy at best, but is sweet.
 Jack is all boy, as all boy as fairies can go.
 He weighs his options carefully, talks himself out of the likely smartest choice every time, only to suffer the consequences.
 But to Jack’s credit, his intentions are always good; they’re never mean-spirited or hateful, in your face, or disrespectful.

 What can we market, what can we sell, that’s what we’ll push, that’s where we’ll spend marketing dollars, and that’s what the kids will notice, and that’s what the parents will buy.
-I don’t have a problem with it…its smart business.
+I don’t have a problem with it… it’s a smart business.

-Like most authors who wouldn’t want to be on the receiving end of such campaigns…but my mission, though personal remains the same, bring back sweet.
-Since I am with small press we will forge ahead and together, hopefully we will bring back the love of FAIRY TALES!
+Like most authors who wouldn’t want to be on the receiving end of such campaigns, my mission, though personal remains the same, bring back sweet.
+Since I am with a small press we will forge ahead and together, hopefully, we will bring back the love of FAIRY TALES!